RivasMario/WorkingScripts/Linux_Plus_Certification_Questions.md

 C. fsck
 fsck program can perform a filesystem check and repair multiplte types of filesystems on partitions.

 7. The init program is started on a Linux system and has a process ID number.
-What typically is that process’s ID number?
+What typically is that process’s ID number?

 B. 1
 Init program is typically started immediatley after the linux system has traversed the boot procees ID (PID) number of 1.
 The linux kernel has the PID number of 0.

 8. You need to determine the default target of a systemd system.
-Which of the following commands should you use?
+Which of the following commands should you use?

 E. systemctl get-default
 systemctl get-default command will display a systemd's systems default target